philwild/infosecdocs/docs/5 - UsingInfoSec.md

 Clicking on any of these dashboards will open a new window that focuses on your IDS.

 The last row contains two punchcard style dashboards that focus on account and asset information within your organisation.
 For these dashboards to populate, the punchcard visualisation has to have been installed and enabled within your Splunk instance.
 If you do not see the punchcard visualisation matching the above screenshot, it may indicate that this visualisation has not been installed or may have been disabled.
 You may see the message "No matching visualization found for type: punchcard, in app: punchcard_app".
-Installing this app will be discussed [later](# Supporting apps and add-ons).
+Follow the [instructions](3 - Installation.md#Supporting-apps-and-add-ons) to complete the installation of the required Apps and Add-ons.

 These two dashboards provide a swim-lane style view of the type and count of events being detected against your identities and assets over the past 24 hours.
 These two dashboards allow you to quickly identify bursts of activity that may need investigating.